Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Methodology

 \subsection{Motion Conditioning for multimodal Pose Forecasting}

-While diffusion processes have been previously conditioned~\cite{ramesh21,rombach22,saharia22,tevet22,chen22}, to the best of our knowledge, \OUR\ is first to use a motion-prior: i.e., consider a portion of the input skeletal motion (the past poses) to guide the diffusion process to predict the rest (the future poses).
+The choice of the conditioning strategy is a crucial factor for diffusion models, as it determines how the conditioning information is fed into the network, and it directly affects the quality of the outputs.
+In this work, we propose a thorough examination of different strategies for feeding the diffusion models with the conditioning information.

-We identify three different modeling choices for conditioning the diffusion: i.e. \textit{input concatenation} \cite{saadatnejad22}, \textit{E2E-embedding}, and \textit{AE-embedding}. \textit{Input concatenation} refers to conditioning with a portion of the raw input motion.
-Here, we keep the past sequence of poses $X^{1:k}$, the conditioning signal, uncorrupted and prepend it to the corrupted future sequence $X^{k+1:N}_{t}$.
-Input concatenation has been explored in previous work for pose forecasting reaching \soa\ performances \cite{saadatnejad22}.
+We identify three different modeling choices for conditioning the diffusion, illustrated in Fig.~\ref{fig:comparison}, i.e., \textit{input concatenation}, \textit{E2E-embedding}, and \textit{AE-embedding}. \textit{Input concatenation} refers to conditioning with a portion of the raw input motion.
+Here, we keep the past sequence of poses $X^{1:k}$ (the conditioning signal) uncorrupted and prepend it to the corrupted future sequence $X^{k+1:N}_{t}$.
+Input concatenation has been explored in previous work for pose forecasting reaching \soa\ performances in \cite{saadatnejad22}.

 Both \textit{embedding} choices refer to passing the conditioning past frames through an encoder $E$, then providing them to all latent layers of the denoising model (cf.\ incoming vertical arrows into the orange layers in Fig.~\ref{fig:architecture}).
-Previous diffusion models~\cite{tevet22,chen22} have embedded text to condition action synthesis.
 Here, $E$ is a GCN~\cite{sofianos21} and it encodes sequences of poses $X^{1:k}$ into the representation $h = E(X^{1:k})$.
 In the case of \textit{E2E-embedding}, $E$ is jointly learned with the rest of the architecture, leveraging the training $\mathcal{L}_{smooth}$ loss.
-The \textit{AE-embedding} adds an auxiliary reconstruction loss $\mathcal{L}_{rec}$ to support training $E$, as it tasks a decoding network $D$ to reconstruct the conditioning past frames:
+The \textit{AE-embedding} adds an auxiliary reconstruction loss $\mathcal{L}_{rec}$ to support training $E$, as it tasks a decoding network $D$ to reconstruct the conditioning past frames according to the following loss function:

-In the case of \textit{AE-embedding}, the auxiliary is summed to the main loss, determining a total loss:
+In the case of \textit{AE-embedding}, the auxiliary is summed to the main loss, resulting in the following total loss:

 where $\lambda_1$,$\lambda_2 \in [0,1]$ account for the contribution of each loss function respectively.
-Lastly, because the diffusion model needs to account for the timestep $t$, with conditioning, we add $h$ to the embedding of $t$ and feed the resulting motion-temporal signal to each layer of our network $\varepsilon_{\theta}$ \cite{tevet22}.
+Lastly, since DDPMs benefit from being conditioned on the timestep $t$, we add the embedding $\uptau_\theta (t)$ to the latent $h$ and feed the resulting motion-temporal signal to each layer of our network $\varepsilon_{\theta}$ \cite{tevet22}.